 The watershed classifier is defined on an edge-weighted graph.
 We follow the exposition as given in \cite{DBLP:journals/spl/ChallaDSN19}. $G = (V, E, W)$ denotes the edge-weighted graph.
 Here $V$ denotes the set of vertices, $E$ denotes the set of edges which is a subset of $V \times V$ and $W : E \to \mathbb{R}^{+}$ denotes the edge weight assigned to each edge.
 We assume that the edge weights are all positive in this article.

-The (two-class) classification problem on the edge-weighted graph is stated as - Let $X_0, X_1 \subset V$ denote the labeled subset of vertices labeled $0$ and $1$ respectively.
+The (two-class) classification problem on the edge-weighted graph is stated as - Let $X_0, X_1 \subset V$ denote the labelled subset of vertices labelled $0$ and $1$ respectively.
 Classification problem requires a partition of $V = M_0 \cup M_1$ with $M_0 \cap M_1 = \emptyset$.
 With an additional constraint that $X_0 \subset M_0$ and $X_1 \subset M_1$.
-Here $M_0$ denotes all the vertices labeled $0$ after classification and $M_1$ denotes all the vertices labeled $1$.
+Here $M_0$ denotes all the vertices labelled $0$ after classification and $M_1$ denotes all the vertices labelled $1$.
 We also assume there exists a dissimilarity measure $\rho(x,y)$ between two vertices $x, y \in V$.
 This measure extends to subsets as

 where $X, Y$ are arbitrary subsets of $V$.
 Observe that there exist several partitions of $V = M_0 \cup M_1$ which satisfy the above conditions.
 Of these partitions, we only use the \emph{Maximum Margin Partitions}, i.e the partitions which maximize